Adélaïde of France: Reign of Louis XV

 Between the death of Madame de Pompadour in 1764 and before the rise of Madame du Barry in 1768, Louis XV did have a certain confidence in Madame Adélaïde, and was supported by her "firm and rapid resolutions."
-It was thought that through her, the king was advised by the Archbishop of Paris, Christophe de Beaumont, and the Dévots.
+It was thought that through her, the King was advised by the Archbishop of Paris, Christophe de Beaumont, and the Dévots.
 During these years, the King did not take another official royal mistress.
-After the death of the Queen in 1768, the King was depressed.
-Members of the court believed that as soon as the King recovered from his depression, the choice would be between either providing him with a new Queen, or a new official royal mistress.
+After the death of their mother Queen Marie Leszczyńska in 1768, the King wept and was deeply sad and depressed as he had never stopped loving his wife in spite of his numerous mistresses.
+Members of the court believed that as soon as the King recovered from his depression, the choice would be between either providing him with a new queen, or a new official royal mistress.
 Madame Adélaïde, who detested the idea of a new royal mistress, encouraged the solution of her father marrying again to prevent it.
-She reportedly preferred a Queen who was young, beautiful and lacked ambition, as she could distract her father from state affairs, leaving them to Madame Adélaïde herself.
+She reportedly preferred a queen who was young, beautiful and lacked ambition, as she could distract her father from state affairs, leaving them to Madame Adélaïde herself.
 She supported the Dowager Princesse de Lamballe as a suitable candidate for that purpose and was supported in this plan by the powerful Noailles family.
-However, the Princesse de Lamballe was not willing to encourage the match herself, her former father-in-law, the Duke of Penthièvre, was not willing to consent, and the marriage plan never materialized.
+However, the Princesse de Lamballe was not willing to encourage the match herself, her former father-in-law, Louis Jean Marie de Bourbon, Duke of Penthièvre, was not willing to consent, and the marriage plan never materialized.
 The King was then suggested to marry Archduchess Maria Elisabeth of Austria.
-The archduchess was a famed beauty, but when she suffered from smallpox, which badly scarred her face, marriage negotiations were discontinued.
+The Archduchess was a famed beauty, but when she suffered from smallpox, which badly scarred her face, marriage negotiations were discontinued.
 Instead, Louis XV introduced his last official maîtresse-en-titre, Madame du Barry, to court in 1769, whom Madame Adélaïde came to despise.